tianmarin/csi-wp-plugin-docker/git_setup.md

 git add *
 git commit -m "first commit"
-git remote add origin REPOSITORY git push -u origin master
+git remote add origin REPOSITORY git pull --rebase REPOSITORY `# If you already have files like README.md on your repository` git push -u origin master
 ```
 Where <kbd>REPOSITORY</kbd> is your repository address (It is irrelevant if you setup your git repository by HTTPS or SSH).